-Extra funding is going to improve ventilation in workplaces, schools and public spaces to fight the spread of COVID-19.
+Extra funding is going to improve ventilation in workplaces, hospitals, schools and public spaces to fight the spread of COVID-19.

 This is great news.
 But, there is one big safety issue our team at Levitt-Safety thought of when we heard this news.

 Maintenance people or contractors need roof access to install, modify and service HVAC equipment.